 If you have a pulse, you are familiar with Johnson & Johnson’s pain reliever, Tylenol.
 I’ll bet you anything if Tylenol was a person, it would be one of the 20 most recognizable people in the world.
 I project Tylenol just above Lady Gaga and just below Bill Clinton.

 No one is calling for a Tylenol recall.
 Used properly by an educated public, it is a great product.
-The question is whether Tylenol has soft pedaled the risk of liver injury.
+The question is whether Tylenol has soft-pedaled the risk of liver injury.

-Here is a little Tylenol history and a more detailed explanation of the problem:
+Here is a little Tylenol history and a more detailed explanation of the problem.

 Tylenol Recalls: Too Many To Count

 The very first Tylenol recall, in 1982, set the standard for drug recalls.
 Seven people in Chicago had died, and their deaths were linked to cyanide-laced Extra Strength Tylenol.
 The manufacturer recalled 31 million bottles within a week.
-The manufacturer discovered an intentional contamination and acted swiftly to prevent further harm.
-That was back in the halcyon days for Johnson and Johnson, when it really was viewed as the gold standard for drug companies that did things the right way and still made money hand over fist.
-That now seems like lifetimes ago now for J&J. I can’t emphasis the point enough.
+The manufacturer discovered intentional contamination and acted swiftly to prevent further harm.
+That was back in the halcyon days for Johnson and Johnson when it really was viewed as the gold standard for drug companies that did things the right way and still made money hand over fist.
+That now seems like lifetimes ago now for J&J. I can’t emphasize the point enough.
 In a dog bites man type story, even the Wall Street Journal has taken to mocking J&J for its endless recalls.

 Tylenol Liver Injuries

 Johnson & Johnson has been well aware of the propensity for people using Tylenol to suffer from liver problems.
 Acetaminophen, including Tylenol, is estimated to be responsible for over half of all liver failures in the United States.
-These injuries have been shown to occur even at the authorized dosage, as instructed by Johnson & Johnson on the label.
-Many Tylenol products simply contain too much active ingredient, which causes significant risks to users.
+These injuries have been shown to occur even at the allowed dosage, as instructed by Johnson & Johnson on the label.
+Many Tylenol products contain too much active ingredient, which causes significant risks to users.

-Signs of a possible acetaminophen overdose include:
+Signs of an acetaminophen overdose include: